morgenstern89/morgenstern89.github.io/_posts/2022-06-19-github-page.markdown

 Besides, customizing a page based on an existing template was a great occasion to fine-tuning the front-end web development skills and knowledge on Git which have been obtained through courses.
 As Jekyll is a static site generator in Ruby, getting to know about it was additional learning point.

-This work has been done for creating a Github Page using Jekyll Theme [Indigo](https://github.com/sergiokopplin/indigo).
+This work was for creating a Github Page using Jekyll Theme [Indigo](https://github.com/sergiokopplin/indigo).
+<br>In addition to this, I wanted to integrate another Theme for the online CV and for this I have forked a bootstrap template from [Orbit Theme](https://github.com/xriley/Orbit-Theme).

 ---

 ## What has inside?

-- Personal profile summary
+- Personal profile & introduction
 - Collection of Product development & test related projects
+- Curated contents
 - Contact information